Skip to main content

 ANSO 341 Anthropology of the Senses

 This course explores a basic premise: sensory perception is as much a cultural act as a physical or biological function.
 In this class, we will consider a number of scholarly debates and concerns regarding the inter-relations of the senses with historically dynamic human bodily experience.
 What does it mean to study the senses?
 What are the possible relationships among physiological capacities; social, political, and economic organizations; and their corresponding relations of power?
 How might we examine the various ways in which food, drink, art, music, dance, and other corporeal practices are mediated through personal and collective ideologies and practices around the affective and the sensual?
-Prerequisite(s): Two courses in the department or permission of the instructor; Offered alternate years, in winter; W. Hope
+Prerequisite(s): One previous course in ANSO; Offered alternate years, in winter; W. Hope

 ANSO 342 Sound Cultures

 In this course, we examine how sounds are enacted through diverse cultural practices and invested with individual and collective meanings.
 We engage these phenomena through sensory ethnographies, films, cultural histories of sound reproduction technologies, and soundscape mapping.
 Students will refine their ethnographic techniques to document and make sense of the acoustic ecologies of Knox County and beyond.
-Prerequisite(s): ANSO 102 or ANSO/MUS 260; Offered alternate years, in winter; W. Hope
+Prerequisite(s): One previous course in ANSO or MUS; Offered alternate years, in winter; W. Hope

 ANSO 344 Power of the Past: Memory, History, Forgetting